bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 no state management within the ecosystem.
 You could make a call out to an external database via an HTTP call, but the platform didn't natively support it.
-Cloudflare has been pushing hard on the innovation to make their solution full stack by including things such as a zero-egress fee S3 compatible object store `R2 <https://www.cloudflare.com/developer-platform/r2/>`__, an eventually consistent key value store `Workers KV <https://www.cloudflare.com/developer-platform/workers-kv/>`__, a serverless SQL databse `D1 <https://developers.cloudflare.com/d1/>`__, and a transaction store with `Durable Objects <https://developers.cloudflare.com/durable-objects/>`__.
+Cloudflare has been pushing hard on the innovation to make their solution full stack by including things such as a zero-egress fee S3-compatible object store `R2 <https://www.cloudflare.com/developer-platform/r2/>`__, an eventually consistent key value store `Workers KV <https://www.cloudflare.com/developer-platform/workers-kv/>`__, a serverless SQL database `D1 <https://developers.cloudflare.com/d1/>`__, and a transaction store with `Durable Objects <https://developers.cloudflare.com/durable-objects/>`__.
 Some of these are still in beta but Cloudflare's track record is pretty good at building thoughtful additions to their platform with good DX.
 It remains to be